patternfly/patternfly-org/packages/v4/src/content/extensions/log-viewer/log-viewer.md

 ---
-id: Log Viewer
+id: Log viewer
-section: Extensions
+section: extensions
 ---

 A log viewer is a preconfigured component that gives you the option to visualize your log content.
 Log viewer renders log output in real time in a clear and structured way.